 What you can do now

-• Learn about LB1387: The bill removes the 2008 fluoride mandate for cities and villages with populations over 1,000 and limits the public water supply fluoridation level to no more than 0.7 mg per liter of water.
+- Learn about LB1387 (indefinitely postponed): The original bill would have removed the 2008 fluoride mandate for cities and villages with populations over 1,000 and limited the public water supply fluoridation level to no more than 0.7 mg per liter of water.
 2023-24 public records requests highlight the need for the bill.

-• Call your Senator and ask them to pass LB1387
+- Call your Senator and ask them to remove the fluoride mandate

-• Follow the bill with the free Unicameral Bill Tracker
+- Follow bills with the free Unicameral Bill Tracker

 News